Sport Nation Review

-Emails will be answered within 48 hours – which is a long time to wait if it’s urgent – and live chat is only available from midday to 10pm.
-While it is quick to connect you can be waiting 5 minutes between replies and there isn’t a notification sound either, so you have to sit there staring and waiting or risk being cut off.
+Emails will be answered within 48 hours – which is a long time to wait if it’s urgent – but live chat is available 24/7 which is a big improvement from their previously limited opening hours.
+While it is quick to connect though you can be waiting 5 minutes between replies and there isn’t a notification sound either, so you have to sit there staring and waiting or risk being cut off.
 Not good.
 There is no phone support available and the Twitter account is not a support service.

 I want to be clear that Sport Nation are not avoiding their customers, and when staff are available they are helpful, they just need a larger pool of reps to cover the dead times.
 Hopefully, this will improve as the brand grows.